xbst/Nevermore-PCB/README.md

 - RP2040 MCU

 ## Instructions
+### PCB Tray
+1. Remove the built-in supports.
+*Insert image*
+2. Superglue 2 magnets.
+Make sure the polarities are right.
+*Insert image*
+3. Mount the PCB.
+The plastic latches will keep the PCB in place, no screws needed.
+The USB/power side should be seated first.
+*Insert image*
 ### Wiring
+1. All internal connectors and the power input connector are JST-XH.
+Use the diagram below to wire your fans/sensors/power.
 *Insert pinout diagram*
 ### Klipper Flashing
 1. Connect the PCB to your Raspbery Pi while holding down the button on the PCB.